CollinConnors/AIForMe/README.md

 # CSC195 – AI for Me (Course Website)

-This repository contains the source files for the course **CSC195 – AI for Me**, a university-level introduction to Artificial Intelligence for a general audience.
+This repository contains the source files for the course **AI for Me**, a university-level introduction to Artificial Intelligence for a general audience.
 The site hosts lecture slides, videos, homework problems, and reference materials for students.

 ## 📚 Overview

-- **Course:** CSC195 – AI for Me
+- **Course:** CSC145 – AI for Me
-- **Purpose:** Provide an online hub for all course materials, accessible to students at any time.
 - **Framework:** [MkDocs Material](https://squidfunk.github.io/mkdocs-material/) – **version 9.6.16**
 - **Styling:** Custom color scheme and icons via `extra.css`
 - **Content Organization:** Each lecture has: